(data choirs: marginalia)

 The listener listens to the beginning of the season of cold from high in the cupola of the house.
 Sounds from the ground float up to them; sounds from the sky seem to fall down to them.

-In the pre-dawn hush, the coldest hours of the day, the birdscape still sleeps deep inside the larger wave of the weather.
+In the pre-dawn hush, the birdscape still sleeps deep inside the larger wave of the weather.

 The winds waken the birds who have been hunkering in their roosts, some clinging to trees, some sheltering in cavities.
 The listener hears them leaving their nightly sanctuaries, flying against the elements, then flocking in edge habitats to forage.

-A sleigh is traveling at the edge of the world.
+A sleigh is traveling at the edge of the cold world.

 There’s a certain Slant of light, / Winter Afternoons -, c. early 1862 (Fr320A)